SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 - **Security Standards Development**: Our evaluation criteria could inform the development of simplified security standards for consumer networking equipment.

 ## Conclusion
+Our project was able to demonstrate that a standards backed, quantifiable security rating system can be achieved.
+Our findings from this project show that their is a greater need for regulatory guidance, pressure, and consumer advocacy to require manufacturers to be more transparent and disclose important security features.
+The data shows both what could be measured from publicly available data and what was lacking, showing the areas where more transparency and attention from the industry is needed.
 ## Install Instructions
 ### Prerequisites
 Before setting up the project, ensure you have the following installed: